What makes the right kind of snack? Read on to find out.

 - Read the nutrition label when choosing snacks to check the amount of carbohydrate, protein and fibre.

 - Control your portions.
 Get individual-sized snacks like granola bars or individual yogurts to avoid mindless munching.

-- Snack only when hungry.
+- Unless part of your meal plan, snack only when hungry.
 Try not to snack when you’re bored or stressed.

 - Plan ahead.
 Keep snacks on hand for easy and healthy snacking on the go.